Myristica fragrans

-Myristica fragrans is an evergreen tree indigenous to the Maluku Islands of Indonesia.
-It is important as the main source of the spices nutmeg and mace.
-It is widely grown across the tropics including Guangdong and Yunnan in China, Taiwan, Indonesia, Malaysia, Grenada in the Caribbean, Kerala in India, Sri Lanka and South America.
+Myristica fragrans, commonly known as the nutmeg tree, is an evergreen species indigenous to the Maluku Islands of Indonesia.
+This aromatic tree is economically significant as the primary source of two distinct spices: nutmeg, derived from its seed, and mace, obtained from the seed's aril.

+Valued for centuries in global spice trade, M. fragrans is now widely cultivated throughout tropical regions, including parts of Southeast Asia (Indonesia, Malaysia), South Asia (Kerala in India, Sri Lanka), East Asia (Guangdong and Yunnan in China, Taiwan), the Caribbean (notably Grenada), and South America.

 Description

 Myristica fragrans is an evergreen tree, usually 5–15 m tall, but occasionally reaching 20 m or even 30 m on Tidore.
 The alternately arranged leaves are dark green, 5–15 cm long by 2–7 cm wide with petioles about 1 cm long.
 The species is dioecious, i.e. "male" or staminate flowers and "female" or carpellate flowers are borne on different plants, although occasional individuals produce both kinds of flower.
 The flowers are bell-shaped, pale yellow and somewhat waxy and fleshy.
 Staminate flowers are arranged in groups of one to ten, each 5–7 mm long; carpellate flowers are in smaller groups, one to three, and somewhat longer, up to 10 mm long.

 Carpellate trees produce smooth yellow ovoid or pear-shaped fruits, 6–9 cm long with a diameter of 3.5–5 cm.
 The fruit has a fleshy husk.
 When ripe the husk splits into two halves along a ridge running the length of the fruit.
 Inside is a purple-brown shiny seed, 2–3 cm long by about 2 cm across, with a red or crimson covering (an aril).
-The seed is the source of nutmeg, the aril the source of mace.
+The seed is the source of nutmeg; the aril the source of mace.